 Brown, too, would be used to wage battles for inclusiveness on behalf of children with disabilities.
 At the time of Brown, nearly every state prohibited children with epilepsy from attending public school, even though medications were available to control seizures.

-The Teaching Tolerance magazine article An American Legacy is a concise examination of school segregation, the Brown case and its relevance in the ongoing struggle for school equity.
+This article is a concise examination of school segregation, the Brown case and its relevance in the ongoing struggle for school equity.
 Build on this history using one or more of the following activities.

 1. The Supreme Court concluded in its Brown decision that "separate educational facilities are inherently unequal."
 Using the web or school library, research how the resources of segregated schools differed.
 Construct 3-D models of a white school and a school for children of color in the pre-Brown era.